Lesson 4 - The short-term causes of the French Revolution

 4. The Third Estate defies the king.

-When the Estates-General met in the Palace of Versailles in May 1789, there were 1,201 deputies, or representatives.
-They were divided up as follows: First Estate - 300 deputies.
-Second Estate - 291 deputies.
-Third Estate - 610 deputies However, each estate had only one vote, so any ideas put forward by the Third Estate could be rejected if the clergy and the nobility were opposed to them.
-The Third Estate, felt it was absurd that the nobles and clergy could outvote them.
-On 17 June 1789, the Third Estate declared that they were in charge.
-They called themselves the National Assembly.
-On 20 June, Louis locked them out of the hall, so they went instead to the indoor royal tennis court at Versailles.
-There they swore an oath, and promised to keep together until France was governed fairly.
-This was known as the Tennis Court Oath which was immortalised in the famous painting by Jacques Louis David (below).
-On 9 July, Louis gave in and ordered the other two Estates to join them.
-So far, the power struggle had been fought with words.
-It was soon to become violent.
+When the Estates General met at Versailles in May 1789, there were 1,201 deputies: First Estate (clergy) 300; Second Estate (nobility) 291; Third Estate (commoners) 610.
+However, each estate had only one vote, meaning clergy and nobles could always outvote the Third Estate together.
+The Third Estate found this absurd.
+On 17 June 1789 they declared themselves the National Assembly.
+On 20 June, Louis locked them out of their meeting hall, so they moved to the royal indoor tennis court at Versailles.
+There they swore the Tennis Court Oath, promising to stay together until France had a fair constitution.
+On 9 July, Louis backed down and ordered the other two estates to join the National Assembly.
+So far, the struggle had been fought with words.
+It was about to become violent.

-When the Estates-General met in the Palace of Versailles in May 1789, there were 1,201 deputies, or representatives.
-They were divided up as follows: First Estate - 300 deputies.
-Second Estate - 291 deputies.
-Third Estate - 610 deputies However, each estate had only one vote, so any ideas put forward by the Third Estate could be rejected if the clergy and the nobility were opposed to them.
-The Third Estate, felt it was absurd that the nobles and clergy could outvote them.
-On 17 June 1789, the Third Estate declared that they were in charge.
-They called themselves the National Assembly.
-On 20 June, Louis locked them out of the hall, so they went instead to the indoor royal tennis court at Versailles.
-There they swore an oath, and promised to keep together until France was governed fairly.
-This was known as the Tennis Court Oath which was immortalised in the famous painting by Jacques Louis David (below).
-On 9 July, Louis gave in and ordered the other two Estates to join them.
-So far, the power struggle had been fought with words.
-It was soon to become violent.
+When the Estates General met at Versailles in May 1789, there were 1,201 deputies: First Estate (clergy) 300; Second Estate (nobility) 291; Third Estate (commoners) 610.
+However, each estate had only one vote, meaning clergy and nobles could always outvote the Third Estate together.
+The Third Estate found this absurd.
+On 17 June 1789 they declared themselves the National Assembly.
+On 20 June, Louis locked them out of their meeting hall, so they moved to the royal indoor tennis court at Versailles.
+There they swore the Tennis Court Oath, promising to stay together until France had a fair constitution.
+On 9 July, Louis backed down and ordered the other two estates to join the National Assembly.
+So far, the struggle had been fought with words.
+It was about to become violent.

 |